KennethJAllen/santorini-marl/README.md

 # Santorini

 [Santorini](https://boardgamegeek.com/boardgame/194655/santorini), is an abstract board game, first [published in 2004](https://boardgamegeek.com/boardgame/9963/santorini).
-It is a two to three player game that is typically played on a $5 \times 5$ grid.
+It is a two to three player turn based game, typically played on a $5 \times 5$ grid, where players must reach the third level of the board.

 ![Santorini being played](/images/santorini.png)